lnilya/scto_obsidian/1️⃣ Primary Sources/Connell 1964.md

 > [!tldr] Summary 4/5
 > Primary production begets diversity. because more energy means bigger populations and more possibilities to speciate.
 More species leads to a feedback loop of overspecialization that makes populations more vulnerable to shifting environments.

+> [!quote] Quotable
+> In their landmark paper [Connel and Orias] identify a novel way of predicting biodiversity from primary production.

 ### Aim of Paper
 What brings about diversity? i.e. "more species"